davide-lombardo/davidelombardo-blog/src/assets/posts/my-front-end-web-development-setup/post.md

 **Other Options:** [LESS](http://lesscss.org/), [Stylus](http://stylus-lang.com/)

 A preprocessor is a program that takes a bit of code and compiles it into a different bit of code.
-In the case of CSS preprocessors, we’re compiling the Sass language into regular old CSS that the browser can interpret.
+In the case of CSS preprocessors, we’re compiling the Sass language into regular CSS that the browser can interpret.
 I like having the ability to define variables, nest, create loops, and organize my project into multiple files, all of which and more I can do with Sass, specifically the **`.scss`** extension.

 ## **CSS Framework**